Monday 22nd June 2026

 We all need to remember our responsibility to end violence against women and girls, and the opportunity to honour the people taking on that responsibility day in and day out is a huge privilege."

-OBE Dr Nicola Sharp-Jeffs
+Dr Nicola Sharp-Jeffs, OBE

 Founder and former CEO of Surviving Economic Abuse